XTLS/Xray-docs-next/docs/en/config/inbounds/vless.md

 VLESS is a stateless lightweight transport protocol that consists of inbound and outbound parts.
 It can serve as a bridge between Xray clients and servers.

 Unlike [VMess](./vmess.md), VLESS does not rely on system time.
-The authentication method is still UUID-based, but it does not require alterId.
+The authentication method is still UUID-based.

 ## InboundConfigurationObject